eProsima/Fast-DDS-docs/docs/fastrtpsgen.rst

 ---------------------------

 If you are using the binary distribution of *eProsima Fast RTPS*, *fastrtpsgen* is already provided for you.
 If you are building from sources, you have to compile *fastrtpsgen*.
-You can find instruction in section.
+You can find instructions in section :ref:`installation-from-sources`.